jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ## An overview of the ideas in this book

-If this were a step-by-step guitar method, it might be organized backwards.
+If this were a step-by-step guitar method, it might be organized backward.
 First it would teach scales,
 then how to assemble the scales into chords, and finally improvisation,